-Unattended continuous noise and / or vibration monitoring shall be undertaken at representative closest sensitive receptors in the locations defined in Section 13.5.1 subject to permission from landowners/tenants.
+Unattended continuous noise and / or vibration monitoring is being undertaken at representative closest sensitive receptors in the locations defined in Section 13.6.1.

 If necessary, attended measurements will be carried out in addition to the unattended measurements.
 More frequent monitoring shall occur during certain particularly noisy activities.